User’s guide

 shell> ansible-playbook ansible.yml -t ma_repo_path,ma_rnotes_path

-Run the playbook if all seems to be right.
+If all seems to be right run the playbook.
 The role and the configuration data in the examples are idempotent.
 After the installation and configuration completed there should be no changes reported by ansible-playbook when running the playbook repeatedly

 shell> ansible-playbook ansible.yml